tsontheimer1/g100-restaurants-during-covid/README.md

 # g100-restaurants-during-covid
 This analysis studies the impact of COVID on restaurants.
 Using Small Businesses Adminsitration data about Payroll Protection Program Freedom of Information Act data, I visualized and graphed it for restaurants -- one of the industries hardest hit by COVID--across multiple dimensions.

+The Paycheck Protection Program (PPP) is a forgivable loanw which is designed to support sole proprietors, independent contractors and self-employed, private non-profits and 501(c)(19) veterans organizations.
+It functions as an incentive to maintain workers on the payroll during the pandemic.
+The progrm is ongoing until May 31, 2021.

-The scripts should be run in order of 1create, 2polish, 3analyze_resto_loans, 4resto_viz_corr, and 5loanspercapita.
+The scripts should be run in order of 1create.py , 2polish.py , 3analyze_resto_loans.py , 4resto_viz_corr.py, 5loanspercapita.py, and 6heatmap.

 The NAICS Codes are how the data was filtered to represent the restaurants.
 Their classifications can be found below.
+Greater detail about what makes up each sector can be found here: https://www.census.gov/naics/?input=72&year=2017&details=722.

              "722110": "Full-Service Restaurants",
-             "722211": "Limited-Service Rest.",
+             "722211": "Limited-Service Restaurants",
              "722212": "Cafeterias",
              "722213": "Non-alcoholic Bars",
              "722310": "Food Service Contractors",